Here’s a look at the life of former Arizona Rep. Gabrielle Giffords who was seriously wounded in a mass shooting in 2011.

-November 15, 2011 - The memoir Rep. Giffords and her husband Mark Kelly wrote together, "Gabby: A Story of Courage and Hope," is released.
+November 15, 2011 - A memoir written by Giffords and Kelly, “Gabby: A Story of Courage and Hope,” is published.
 In the audio book version, Rep. Giffords reads aloud the final chapter.

-January 8, 2012 - Rep. Gabrielle Giffords attends a vigil in Tucson marking the one-year anniversary of the shooting.
+January 8, 2012 - Giffords attends a vigil in Tucson, Arizona, marking the one-year anniversary of the shooting.
 She leads the crowd of thousands in the Pledge of Allegiance and later lights a memorial candle for the six people killed.

 February 10, 2012 - Secretary of the Navy Ray Mabus announces that the next Independence variant littoral combat ship (LCS) will be named USS Gabrielle Giffords.